grafana/agent/docs/sources/flow/reference/components/discovery.kubernetes.md

 See Kubernetes' documentation for [Field selectors][] and [Labels and selectors][] to learn more about the possible filters that can be used.

-The endpoints role supports pod, service and endpoints selectors.
+The endpoints role supports pod, service, and endpoints selectors.
 The pod role supports node selectors when configured with `attach_metadata: {node: true}`.
 Other roles only support selectors matching the role itself (e.g. node role can only contain node selectors).